EasyAbp/PrivateMessaging/docs/README.md

 ## Roadmap

 - [ ] Add more configurations.
-- [ ] Add MongoDB notification implementation.
+- [ ] Use MongoDB to provide new message notifications.
 - [ ] Unit tests.